 U.S. Assistance to Sri Lanka

 U.S. assistance to Sri Lanka has totaled more than $2 billion since Sri Lanka’s independence in 1948.
 The United States has made substantial investments in agriculture, enterprise development, education, healthcare, energy and natural resources, and humanitarian activities.
 Following the April 2019 Easter attacks, the United States sent FBI experts to support the investigation.
-The United States looks forward to continued counterterrorism cooperation.
-The United States and Sri Lanka are also discussing a $480 million Millennium Challenge Corporation (MCC) compact supporting Sri Lanka’s economic development.
-The United States also provided $39 million in Foreign Military Financing to enhance Sri Lanka’s maritime domain awareness.
-During the 2020 COVID-19 pandemic, the United States donated over 3.4 million doses of COVID-19 vaccines and provided over $17.9 million to Sri Lanka to date.
+Over the course of the COVID-19 pandemic, the United States donated over 3.4 million doses of COVID-19 vaccines and provided over $17.9 million to Sri Lanka’s COVID-19 response and recovery.